rumblefishdev/restrict-ips-lambda/README.md

 Also it's worth to explain what `@silvermine/serverless-plugin-cloudfront-lambda-edge` is for.
 It's responsible for configuring the function priviledges to work with Lambda@Edge.
-It's adding `"lambdaedge.aws.com"` as Principal of the AWS::Iam::Role created by the framework and it's allowing this role to replicate the function to Edge locations.
+It adds `"lambdaedge.aws.com"` as Principal of the AWS::Iam::Role created by the framework and allows this role to replicate the function to Edge locations.

 ### Custom priviledges of Lambda@Edge function